wikipathways/pvjs/README.md

 * `version`: Default = 0.
 A number for the version of the pathway.
 0 is latest.
 * `onReady`: Function that is called with the list of entities in the diagram when the diagram has finished loading.
 You can use this to get the entityIds for other props.
 * `onEntityClick`: Function that is called with the entity whenever a diagram entity has been clicked.
-* `onPanZoomChanged`: Function that is called whenever the diagram is panned or zoomed.
+* `onPanZoomChange`: Function that is called whenever the diagram is panned or zoomed.
 It is called with an object with the form: `{ x: number, y: number, zoomLevel: number }`.
 The coordinates in the object are relative to the diagram dimensions.
 * `detailPanelEnabled`: Default = `true`.
 Indicates whether the annotations pop-up will be shown when an entity is clicked.
 * `panZoomLocked`: Default = `false`.
 Indicates whether the user can manually pan and zoom the diagram.
 Note, changes to pannedEntities and zoomedEntities will still have an effect if this is true.
 * `showPanZoomControls`: Default = true.
 Indicates whether the controls for panning and zooming are shown.